 I’ve trained them too well: every time I walk out into the garden they rush under my feet, looking for breadcrumbs.
 So far I have managed not to stand on them (much).

-You would think I had stamped on them all when they are lying in their favourite dirt bath, squashed down, spread out, heads extended at bizarre angles, feathers cocked inside out, feet projecting improbably, squirming their wings as if dismembered.
+You would think I had stamped them all flat when they are lying in their favourite dirt bath, squashed down, spread out, heads extended at bizarre angles, feathers cocked inside out, feet projecting improbably, squirming their wings as if dismembered.
 In fact, of course, they are just superbly relaxed.

 I was not as relaxed as they were, having undertaken a maddening hunt for a pin.
 I’m careful with pottery tools, but I’m always losing pins.
 After half an hour looking in every drawer and receptacle, likely or unlikely, I found a brand new one.
 Where the others have gone, who can tell?